sunjianyu1103/ASUS-FX504GE-Hackintosh/README.md

 No HDMI output.
 Once the cable is plugged, the system lags for a couple of seconds.
 ## Intel Wi-Fi AC 9560
 Intel built-in Wi-Fi chipset, we again probably never see the day.
-## I2C ELAN1200 Precision TouchPad
+## I2C ELAN1200 Precision TouchPad (pci8086,a368)
 VoodooI2C kext does not work with it, yet.
+It keeps saying GPIO controller isn't found.
 ## Sleep and Wake
 No deep sleep support.
 ## Intel Bluetooth
-Driver loaded, perhaps incorrectly, but not functional.
+Not functional, but shown in preferences.

 ![Screenshot](FX504GE-SS.png?raw=true)